 - Be reasonable.
 While it’s okay to ask your partner to be understanding about your OCD, it’s not okay to expect him/her to accommodate unreasonable conditions.
 Being reasonable is one way we show respect for our partners.

 Much like a business is in business to succeed, so are great relationships.
 To be a successful business or relationship, each party must be vested in the long-term health of the whole.

-Protect the health of your relationship with habits like these, so that you and your partner can build something beautiful together.
+Fighting for the betterment of your relationship is one sure way for you and your partner to build something beautiful together.